 Technology Colour management software

 Why Although aimed primarily at the packaging sector, Pantone and X-Rite’s new cloud-based colour management and standardisation tool will be of widespread interest.
-Developed in partnership with Esko and Sun Chemical, PantoneLive enables all parties in the packaging design process to access common digital colour definitions with the aim of reducing complexity and rework.
+Developed in partnership with Esko and genuine viagra in australia Sun Chemical, PantoneLive enables all parties in the packaging design process to access common digital colour definitions with the aim of reducing complexity and rework.
 It uses Esko’s Colour Engine database to manage colour and device profiles and to support the colour management process across the workflow.
 It features a standard library, which includes all the colours from Pantone Plus and the Pantone matching system, and brand owners will be able to create specific colour palettes and store them in the system.
 PantoneLive is integrated directly into the workflow to enable the printing of colour accurate files, proofs and printing tools prior to manufacturing.
-One of the brands that have trialled the tool already is Heinz and consumer packaging manufacturer Chesapeake.
+One of the brands that have trialled the tool already is Heinz and buying viagra from india consumer packaging manufacturer Chesapeake.
 With those big names on board already, the system is no doubt going to prove one of the show’s popular attraction.

 Stands A73-1 & A73-5